servicemeshinterface/smi-spec/README.md

 APIs beyond the SMI spec, they are welcome to do so We expect that, over time, as more functionality becomes commonly accepted as part of what it means to be a Service Mesh, those definitions will migrate into the SMI specification.

-### Specification

-The SMI specification outlines three basic resource types:

-* MutualTLS - a resource for managing and configuring encryption between services
-* TrafficSplit - a resource for splitting traffic between different backends.
-  The primary use case is executing canary rollouts of new applications versions.
-* TrafficMetrics - a resource that normalizes the metrics surfaced by implementations.

-The details of the APIs can be founded in [Specification.md](specification.md)